 A more direct strategy for dealing with motion is the implementation of more effective methods to keep the head rigid and motionless.
 This approach has included bite bars and plastic moldable head casts.
 These have some effectiveness in some subjects but run the risk of being uncomfortable – resulting in abbreviated scanning times or worse, more motion due to active repositioning during the scan due to discomfort of the subject.

-Aside from the problem of motion of the head, it turns out that motion of the abdomen, without any concomitant head motion, can have an effect on the MRI signal.
+Aside from the problem of motion of the head, motion of the abdomen, without any concomitant head motion, can have an effect on the MRI signal.
 With each breath, the lungs fill with air, altering the difference in susceptibility between the signal in the chest cavity and the outside air.
 This alteration has an effect on the main magnetic field that can extend all the way into the brain, leading to breathing induced image distortions and signal dropout.
 This problem is increased at higher fields where the effects of susceptibility differences between tissue are enhanced.
-Possible solutions to this problem are direct measurement of the magnetic field in the proximity to the head using a “field camera” such as the one sold by the Swiss company called Skope, and then perhaps using these dynamically measured field purturbations as regressors in post processing or by feeding this signal to the gradients and shims prior to data collection in an attempt to compensate.
+Possible solutions to this problem are direct measurement of the magnetic field in the proximity to the head using a “field camera” such as the one sold by the Swiss company called Skope, and then perhaps using these dynamically measured field perturbations as regressors in post processing or by feeding this signal to the gradients and shims prior to data collection in an attempt to compensate.

-As mentioned previously, a novel approach to motion elimination has been with the use of multi-echo EPI, allowing the user to differentiate BOLD effects from non-BOLD effects based on the signal fit to a T2* change model.
+A novel approach to motion elimination has been with the use of multi-echo EPI, allowing the user to differentiate BOLD effects from non-BOLD effects based on the signal fit to a T2* change model.

 In general, motion is still a problem in the field and one which every user still struggles with, however it is becoming better managed as we gain greater understanding of the sources of motion, the spatial and temporal signatures of motion artifacts, and the temporal and spatial properties of the BOLD signal itself.